rauc/rauc/docs/using.rst

   [handlers]
   install=/usr/lib/rauc/install

-The install handler is the most powerful one rauc has.
-If you provide this, you replace the entire default update procedure of rauc.
+The install handler is the most powerful one RAUC has.
+If you provide this, you replace the entire default update procedure of RAUC.
 It will be executed right after the pre-install handler and right before the post-install handler.

-If calling the handler fails or the handler returns a non-zero exit code, rauc will abort installation with an error.
+If calling the handler fails or the handler returns a non-zero exit code, RAUC will abort installation with an error.

 Post-Install Handler